solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 }
 ```

-By adding a data validation check, the `update_admin` instruction would only
+By adding a data validation check, the `update_admin` instruction handler would
-process if the `admin` signer of the transaction matched the `admin` stored on
+only process if the `admin` signer of the transaction matched the `admin` stored
-the `admin_config` account.
+on the `admin_config` account.

 ```rust
 use anchor_lang::prelude::*;